The Spy Who Loved Me (soundtrack)

-The Spy Who Loved Me is the soundtrack for the tenth James Bond The Spy Who Loved Me.
-The soundtrack is one of only two Bond soundtracks to be nominated for the Academy Award for Best Original Score.
-The other score nominated was Skyfall (2012).
+The Spy Who Loved Me is the 1977 soundtrack for the tenth James Bond film The Spy Who Loved Me.
+The soundtrack is one of only two Bond soundtracks to be nominated for the Academy Award for Best Original Score at the 50th Academy Awards.
+The other score nominated was Skyfall (2012) at the 85th Academy Awards.

 Theme song

-The theme song "Nobody Does It Better" was composed by Marvin Hamlisch with lyrics by Carole Bayer Sager, and was performed by Carly Simon.
-It was nominated for Academy Award for Best Original Song but lost to "You Light Up My Life".
-It is one of six Bond theme songs to be nominated for the award, alongside "Live and Let Die" in 1973, "For Your Eyes Only" in 1981, "Skyfall" in 2012, "Writing's on the Wall" in 2015 and "No Time to Die" in 2020.
+The film The Spy Who Loved Me's theme song "Nobody Does It Better" was composed by Marvin Hamlisch with lyrics by Carole Bayer Sager, and was performed by Carly Simon.
+It was nominated for Academy Award for Best Original Song at the 50th Academy Awards but lost to "You Light Up My Life" from the film of the same name.
+It is one of six Bond theme songs to be nominated for the award, alongside Paul McCartney and Wings' "Live and Let Die" from the film of the same name in 1973, Sheena Easton's "For Your Eyes Only" from the film of the same name in 1981, Adele's "Skyfall" from the film of the same name in 2012, Sam Smith's "Writing's on the Wall" from Spectre in 2015 and Billie Eilish's "No Time to Die" from the film of the same name in 2021.
 "Skyfall" went on to win the award in 2013, "Writing's on the Wall" in 2016 and "No Time to Die" in 2021.
+Additionally, "The Look of Love" from the 1967 Bond parody film Casino Royale was also nominated in this category.

 It was the first theme song with a title different from the film's, although the phrase "the spy who loved me" is in the lyrics.
-Hamlisch states in the documentary on the film's DVD that the song's opening bars were influenced by a riff in a Mozart tune.
+Hamlisch states in the documentary on the film's DVD that the song's opening bars were influenced by a riff in a Wolfgang Amadeus Mozart tune.
 The driving disco rhythm to "Bond '77" is very similar to the Bee Gees' 1976 single "You Should Be Dancing".

-The theme song became a hit that is still popular today and has been featured in numerous films including Mr. & Mrs. Smith (2005), Little Black Book (2004), Lost in Translation and Bridget Jones: The Edge of Reason (2004).
+The theme song became a hit that is still popular today and has been featured in numerous films includingLost in Translation (2003), Little Black Book (2004), Bridget Jones: The Edge of Reason (2004) and Mr. & Mrs. Smith (2005).
 In 2004, the song was honoured by the American Film Institute as the 67th greatest film song as part of their 100 Years...100 Songs countdown.

-It also latterly featured in a UK TV commercial for the England-based Unigate Dairy powdered milk brand 'Five Pints' where, as the commercial tailed out, the relevant session singers could be heard singing "Five Pints...you're the best".
+It also featured in a UK TV commercial for the England-based Unigate Dairy powdered milk brand Five Pints where, as the commercial tailed out, the relevant session singers could be heard singing "Five Pints...you're the best".